wpswings/track-orders-for-woocommerce/README.txt

 === 🤝 TRACK ORDERS FOR WOOCOMMERCE COMPATIBILITIES ===

-Compatible with various themes that are suitable for any kind of WordPress project.
+Compatible with various themes and plugins that are suitable for any kind of WordPress project.

+* [**Upsell Funnel Builder**](https://wpswings.com/product/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=ot-org-page&utm_medium=referral&utm_campaign=upsell-order-bump-pro) – Display upsell offers on the order tracking page.
 * [**Flatsome**](https://flatsome.info/) – Multi-Purpose Responsive WooCommerce Theme
 * [**RMA - Return, Refund and Exchange**](https://wordpress.org/plugins/woo-refund-and-exchange-lite/) - With this compatibility, you can now track the status of return, exchange, and refunded orders via the track orders plugin.
 * [**Visual Composer**](https://visualcomposer.com/) – Free WordPress Website Builder